Interpretable Augmented Physics-Based Model for Estimation and Tracking: Augmented Physics-Based Model

 where $\bff_{k-1}^{\,\pbm}$ is the physics-based dynamical model, and $\bfq_{k-1}^\pbm\sim \calN(\mathbf{0}, \bfQ^\pbm)$ is the additive state noise term.
 Compared to~\eqref{eq:ssm1x}, its quality is limited due to insufficient knowledge of~\eqref{eq:ssm1x} or the pursuit of a simple model.

 The \ac{apbm} dynamics augmenting~\eqref{eq:ssm2x} with a data-component can be written as:

 where the dynamics is constructed based on the composition of a data-driven function $\bfg(\cdot)$, parameterized by $\APBMpar$, and the PBM model $\bff_{k-1}^\pbm(\cdot)$.
 Additionally, the data-driven component may consider additional information encoded in the vector $\bfd_{k-1}$.
-For convenience, the additional information vector will be omitted below.
+For convenience, the additional information vector will be omitted in the sequel.